stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

 with my knife; reducing the flower to strips before it let go.

-  In less than an hour I saw that the jungle growths were thinning out, and by five o&rsquo;clock&mdash;after passing through a belt of tree-ferns with very little underbrush&mdash;I emerged on a broad mossy plateau.
+  In less than an hour I saw that the jungle growths were thinning out, and by five o'clock--after passing through a belt of tree-ferns with very little underbrush--I emerged on a broad mossy plateau.
 My progress now became rapid, and I saw by the wavering of my detector-needle that I was getting relatively close to the crystal I sought.
 This was odd, for most of the scattered, egg-like spheroids occurred in jungle streams of a sort not likely to be found on